blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 - Is the use of property paths to indicate the relevant value problematic?
 Do we need to make it easy to generate these property paths (possible using a proxy)?
 - Will blocks want to pass up data which is not present on their schema (i.e, on a linked entity or aggregation) or not provided by the graph service at all
 - Do we want to standardize the "types" of hook available or do we want it to be any arbitrary string?
 Should we 'special-case' the recommended types by providing specific message types for those, or should all uses of the service use the same message type?
-- Is the recommended list of types of hook sufficient?
 - How do we formalize the relationship between the hook service and the graph service?
 - Whether there’s some way of blocks requesting that a node is ONLY for displaying the relevant data, or editing the relevant data, rather than it being up to the embedding application.